RYCoop/DS-FinalProject/README.md

 Group Members: Rachael Cooper, Sarah Gould, Nathan Patton, Samarth Saxena

+Question: Based on recent graduates and their characteristics/education, what would be their predicted median salary?
+Would they make over or less than six figures?

 # College Majors

 This folder contains the data and code behind the story [The Economic Guide To Picking A College Major](https://fivethirtyeight.com/features/the-economic-guide-to-picking-a-college-major/).